 🔼Etymology of the name Tartan

-The title Tartan, or tur-ta-nu in Assyrian, is probably very old and of Sumerian origin (says Elicitt's Commentary).
+The title Tartan, or tur-ta-nu in Assyrian, is probably very old and of Sumerian origin (says Ellicott's Bible Commentary).
 Its original etymology and meaning are obscure but the Hebrew transliteration appears to go beyond a phonetic impression and forwards a stylized commentary of what the ancient scribes thought of the Assyrian commander-in-chief.